AkhileshMauryaa/AkhileshMauryaa/README.md

 # Hi there, I'm Akhilesh Maurya! 👋

 Welcome to my GitHub profile!
-I'm a passionate data science professional eager to leverage my skills to analyze datasets and provide valuable insights.
+I'm a passionate data science professional with a solid background in Python, SQL, Power BI, and machine learning.
+I'm eager to leverage my skills to analyze intricate datasets and provide valuable insights that drive critical decisions for organizations.

 ![Profile Views](https://komarev.com/ghpvc/?username=AkhileshMauryaa&color=blue)